ibm-cloud-docs/watsonxdata/custom_database.md

 {:video: .video}

-# Custom database feature
+# Custom data source
 {: #custom_database}

-A database is one of the data sources that you can register and use in IBM® {{site.data.keyword.lakehouse_full}}.
-A catalog defines the schemas and metadata for a data source.
-You can now use the custom catalog to create connections to data stores that are not provided by the built-in connectors.
-Custom database feature can be used for connectors that are already supported by Presto as per the Presto documentation but not listed in IBM {{site.data.keyword.lakehouse_full}} supported connectors or databases.
+You can now use the Custom data source to create data sources that are not provided by the built-in connectors.
+Custom data source can be used for connectors that are already supported by Presto as per the Presto documentation but not listed in IBM {{site.data.keyword.lakehouse_full}} supported connectors or data sources.
 This feature is applicable for Presto (Java) and Presto (C++) engines.
 For Presto (C++) engine, only Hive, Apache Iceberg and Arrow Flight service custom catalogs can be associated.
 {: shortdesc}

-To add a custom database-catalog pair, complete the following steps.
+To add a custom data source, complete the following steps.

 1. Log in to the {{site.data.keyword.lakehouse_short}} console.
 2. From the navigation menu, select **Infrastructure manager**.
-3. To add a database, click **Add component** and select **Add database**.
+3. To define and connect a data source, click **Add component**.
-4. In the **Add database** window, select custom database from the **Database type** drop-down list.
+4. In the **Data sources** section, select **Custom data source**.
-5. Configure the following deatils for Custom database:
+5. Configure the following details:

     Use of this feature may crash your Presto (Java) engine if configured incorrectly.
 IBM does not provide support for use of this feature..